pzhaonet/bookdownplus/readme.md

   - Poster themes:
     - More themes added: `ice` and `ocean`.
     - New function `poster_theme()` which lists available poster themes.
-  - ​A bug in thesis_classic fixed.
+    - A bug in thesis_classic fixed.
 - 2017-06-27. **v1.2.1.** Argument `output_name` added.
 Then
 - 2017-06-26. **v1.2.0.** Easier, faster, and more functions.
   - Easier and faster: